 Northern Care Alliance NHS Foundation Trust (NCAFT)

 Northern Care Alliance NHS Foundation Trust (NCAFT) is one of the largest NHS organisations in the country and was established to provide safe, reliable and high quality care.
-We provide hospital, community and social care services to around 1 million people in Bury, Oldham, Rochdale and Salford, and for wider populations in Greater Manchester and beyond.
-We are supporting the Assembling the Data Jigsaw team by facilitating access to clinical datasets via our secure research data environment and supporting the recruitment of study participants.
+They provide hospital, community and social care services to around 1 million people in Bury, Oldham, Rochdale and Salford, and for wider populations in Greater Manchester and beyond.
+They are supporting the Data Jigsaw team by facilitating access to clinical datasets via their secure data environment and supporting the recruitment of study participants.

 Website: www.ncaresearch.org.uk/